-Isle Royale is open until November 1st through April 15th annually.
+Isle Royale is open from November 1st through April 15th annually.
 However, the lake is still open to boaters during these months.

 The Porcupine Mountain Wilderness State Park makes up over 60,000 acres.
 Hence, this makes it the largest State Park in Michigan.
 It’s also home to the state’s mountain range.
 Among other impressive features are waterfalls and more than 90 miles of trails.

 Lake of the Clouds is one of the most famous and recommended hikes in this area.
 Spectacular views of both the lake and the mountain range’s rich geology are visible during this hike.
 In the Autumn, colorful trees give a unique treat to visitors before the leaves have fallen.

 Your itinerary will be full while visiting The Porkies.
 Enjoy the Summit Peak observation tower, an 18-disc golf course, and a ski mountain at your leisure.

 Porcupine Mountain Wilderness State Park is open year-round.
 It is located on the west side of Michigan’s Upper Peninsula in Ontonagon.
 In addition to this, the park offers plenty of backcountry camping opportunities.

 For those looking for a bit less nature and more urban comforts, the Dequindre Cut is a good choice.
 It connects neighborhoods with the East Riverfront and Eastern Market in Detroit.